 Client reviews: None we could find.

 EasyFX is a small brand, at least based on the very limited information supplied on its website and on VoltrexFX’ website.
 The firm seems to be operating from a single office in the UK, and there is absolutely no information about whether international clients are accepted.

 For Businesses: EasyFX offers a wide variety of hedging options.
 Some of those are: Spot Contracts, Same Day/Next Day Orders, Forward Contracts, Limits, Stops, Time Options, and Value Date Swaps.

 App: Great iPhone app with positive reviews and strong functionality (watch rates but also transact on the go).

-Platform: EasyFX’s online platform is its pride and joy, and the unique selling point highlighted across its website.
-There are some nice screenshots describing the exact functionality of the online system, which seem to be up to par with other online systems by larger operators.
+Platform: EasyFX’s online money transfer system is its pride and joy, and the unique selling point highlighted across its website.
+Particularly for its International Currency Card which appears to be its primary focus now above bank to bank transfers.
+There are some nice screenshots describing the exact functionality of the online system, which seems to be on par with other online systems by larger operators.

 Good offering for both businesses and individuals.

 Sadly enough, we could not have reached a bottom line in regards to EasyFX.
 There is just not enough information about the company on its own website, on its parent website, or in mainstream media.
 There are no client reviews to be found anywhere, additionally.

 The only thing we could say for certain based on the (lack) of data above is that EasyFX is not a large or meaningful company in the UK money transfer industry, else it would have received a lot more client feedback and media attention.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.